 When Joseph, Jotaro, and Kakoyin get sucked down Terrence D'Arby's hole in Dio's mansion, he tells Abdul to burn down the mansion in 10 minutes if Jospeh and the other's can't escape in that time.
 Which begs the question; why didn't they just burn down the mansion in the first place?

 #1: Jonathan tried that.
-Joseph knows that it didn't work then, and it might fail again. #2 If it worked, and Dio died, they'd have no way of knowing that he'd be really dead since he'd be burned to ash by the fire from Abdul's stand.
-Yes, Holly's symptoms would dissappear and Joseph probably wouldn't find new pictures with Hermit Purple but they couldn't be certain that some part of Dio wouldn't still be alive.
-Remember, Dio got back from being just a head in a jar and Joseph saw AC/DC live on as only a brain.
+Joseph knows that it didn't work then, and it might fail again. #2 If it worked, and Dio died, they'd have no way of knowing that he'd be really dead, since he'd be burned to ash by the fire from Abdul's stand.
+Yes, Holly's symptoms would disappear and Joseph probably wouldn't find new pictures with Hermit Purple, but they couldn't be certain that some part of Dio wouldn't still be alive.
+Remember, Dio got back from being just a head in a jar and Joseph saw Esidisi live on as only a brain.
 Unless they see ALL of Dio being burned to dust, they can't be certain he won't come back.

 Erina Joestar is seen using Dio's coffin as a makeshift lifeboat, and presumably used it to shield herself from the explosion of the ship.
 This distinctive item is shown both at the end of Part 1 and in a flashback during Part 2.
 How was it that Dio was found a century later in that exact same coffin?

-The ripple uses the bodies bio-electromagnetism, the stands are psychic powers.
-As you can see they are not related at all!!!!!
+The ripple uses the body's bio-electromagnetism, the stands are psychic powers.
+As you can see, they are not related at all!!!!!

-Possibly confirmed by Steel Ball Run where the spin, ripple powers' counterpart, ultimately grants a stand to it's user when perfected.
+Possibly confirmed by Steel Ball Run, where the Spin, the Ripple powers' counterpart, ultimately grants a Stand to its user when perfected.